 Chesed and Tzedek: Kindness and Justice in Action

-Netivot Shalom is committed to both caring for our neighbors and creating a more just society.
-Our dedication to tikkun olam through service and advocacy is evident through our participation with organizations such as the Alameda County Food Bank, Bend the Arc, and American Jewish World Service.
-In addition, congregants have been supporting our sister congregation in Cuba for over a decade.
-Our efforts in both community service and community organizing are growing; and, as they do, we strengthen our connections to each other and our ties to the world around us.
+Netivot Shalom is committed to caring for our neighbors and creating a more just society.
+We demonstrate our dedication to tikkun olam through service and advocacy with organizations such as the Alameda County Food Bank, Bend the Arc, and American Jewish World Service.
+We encourage congregants to both support and initiate projects that strengthen our connections to each other and our ties to the world around us.
 For ongoing opportunities to participate, see below.
-To join the social action email list or bring a program to Netivot Shalom, contact firstname.lastname@example.org.
+To join the social action email list or bring a program to Netivot Shalom, contact email@example.com.

 Annual Holiday Food Drive

-1 in 5 Alameda County residents now receives help from Alameda County Community Food Bank (up from 1 in 6 in 2010).
-And while donating non-perishable goods into the barrels is a good gesture, the ACCFB can stretch every $1 you donate into $6 worth of food, accomplishing far more for less.
-And so this is how we are asking you to make your urgently-needed gift this year.
+1 in 5 Alameda County residents now receives food aid from Alameda County Community Food Bank (up from 1 in 6 in 2010).
+The ACCFB can stretch every $1 you donate into $6 worth of food, accomplishing far more for less.

-If you are a cyclist, contact Dan Siegel at email@example.com to get on the Mitzvah Milers Cycling Club email list and receive info about the casual and event rides of this Netivot Shalom-led group.
-The club’s premier event is the annual Waves to Wine MS Ride, when the Mitzvah Milers enjoy the beauty of the Marin coast and Sonoma vineyards while raising hundreds of thousands of dollars to fight multiple sclerosis!
+If you are a cyclist, contact David Mostardi at email@example.com to get on the Mitzvah Milers Cycling Club email list and receive info about the casual and event rides of this Netivot Shalom-led group.
+The club’s premier event is the annual Waves to Wine MS Ride (September 22-23, 2018), when the Mitzvah Milers enjoy the beauty of the Marin coast and Sonoma vineyards while raising hundreds of thousands of dollars to fight multiple sclerosis!